 Education and the Future

-Sam Adelman made a rousing call to arms in the war against climate change and urged the people in power to do something to establish sustainability for our planet before it is too late.
+Dr. Sam Adelman made a rousing call to arms in the war against climate change and urged the people in power to do something to establish sustainability for our planet before it is too late.
 Adelman described the need for both discussion and meaningful action in every way possible, and to set high targets for emission reductions rather than sidestepping the issues at hand.

 Dr. Ria Dunkley, Research Fellow at the Institute for Advanced Teaching and Learning, outlined how education for sustainable development was an inadequate method for inspiring a profound change in the way students treat both the environment, and each other.
 She reaffirmed the need for an increased presence of education for sustainable development and evaluated ecopedagogy as an alternative method for bringing ecological awareness into higher education.

-As a Network we will continue to explore the crucial questions that have been raised through our work, including; What are the possibilities for future education to have a greater emphasis on the environment in our curricula?
+As a Network we will continue to explore the crucial questions that have been raised through our work, including: What are the possibilities for future education to have a greater emphasis on the environment in our curricula?
 Is 'sustainability' really the right term to use when talking about processes as changeable as weather systems, global climate, evolution and biodiversity?
 Is there hope for a new focus on interdisciplinarity in the higher education system, and what would it involve?

 Further information about the IAS Environmental Studies Research Network at the University of Warwick is available at: http://www2.warwick.ac.uk/fac/cross_fac/ias/current/networks/environnetwork/